FooBarWidget/daemon_controller/README.md

 Finally, a timeout of 25 seconds is given.
 If Apache doesn't start within 25 seconds, then an exception will be raised.

-The ping command is just a `Proc` which returns true or false.
+The ping command specifies which socket to connect to in order to check whether the daemon is ready.
+It can also be a `Proc` which returns true or false.
 If the Proc raises `Errno::ECONNREFUSED`, then that's also interpreted by DaemonController as meaning that the daemon isn't responding yet.